Everything We Know About 'Insecure' Season 5

-Now that Andrew (Alexander Hodge) and Molly broke up, though, it's hard to say if we'll be seeing any more of Asian bae.
-And although nothing's confirmed, it seems like Condola (Christina Elmore) will definitely be sticking around, given the news she dropped in the season finale.
+It also would make sense for Condola (Christina Elmore) to stick around, given the news she dropped in the Season 4 finale.
 More on that reveal below, but when you consider the detour that throws in Issa's relationship with Lawrence, it might be time for Nathan (Kendrick Sampson) hive to shine and for that ex to be back in the picture as well.
 At the very least, photos caught the actor on set in a scene alongside Issa, so it's certain he'll appear at least a bit.